Q. I hear you can no longer file for bankruptcy. Is that true?

 A. Credit card companies and collection agencies can sue you either in Common Pleas Court or in front of your local magistrate.
-If you are sued in front of the local magistrate, a hearing date will be set up, at which point you will either win or lose the case.
+If you are sued in front of the local magistrate, a hearing date will be set, at which point you will either win or lose the case.
 If you do not appear at the hearing, you will lose the case and a default judgment will be entered against you.
-If you are sued in front of Common Pleas Court, a hearing date will be set up, but if you don’t read the fine print, you could have a judgment against you before the hearing date even occurs.
+If you are sued in front of Common Pleas Court, a hearing date will be set, but if you don’t read the fine print and respond to the lawsuit, you could have a judgment against you before the hearing date even occurs.

 Q. I’m not even sure who I owe money to at this point.
 How can I get a free credit report?

-Q. Can I use my credit cards now to get money to buy things and then file for bankruptcy?
+Q. Can I use my credit cards now to buy things and then file for bankruptcy?

 A. I hope you’re kidding.
 This is fraud, pure and simple.
 It is also against the law, if the moral issue isn’t enough of a deterrent.
 If any attorney tells you differently, go somewhere else!
 Recent use of credit cards can delay when you can file for bankruptcy, sometimes by many months.